ducktyper/OOView.js/README.md

 ```

 #### @view.action
-You can set temp events under associated element using "action" method
+You can set one set of temp events to OOView object using "action" method
 ```coffeescript
 class @Score
   constructor: (@view)->